Sustainable Healthcare – advancing care without overwhelming the capacity of people, economies, and the planet

 The way we currently practice medicine is unsustainable for patients, clinicians, health systems, societies and the planet.
 I will discuss how this leads to ineffective and unequal care, and what we can do about it.
 The Time Needed to Treat (TNT) concept will be introduced – aiming to facilitate a consideration of clinician time as a finite resource that needs to be carefully prioritized.

 Minna is a general practitioner working clinically at a healthcare centre in Uddevalla, a small town on the Swedish west coast.
-I am a researcher at Cochrane Sweden and Gothenburg University and I am leading an international research network – the Global Center for Sustainable Healthcare – focused on finding novel ways to make healthcare more sustainable for patients, clinicians, health systems, societies, and for our planet.
-I feel just as passionate about my clinical work as I do about my research – my goal is to contribute to a more sustainable healthcare through research inspired by the problems me and my patients face in clinical practice.
+She is a researcher at Cochrane Sweden and Gothenburg University and is leading an international research network – the Global Center for Sustainable Healthcare – focused on finding novel ways to make healthcare more sustainable for patients, clinicians, health systems, societies, and for our planet.
+Minna feels just as passionate about her clinical work as she does about her research.
+“My goal is to contribute to a more sustainable healthcare through research inspired by the problems me and my patients face in clinical practice.”